mirceaulinic/mirceaulinic.github.io/_posts/2019-04-24-extending-napalm-salt.md

 IOS-XR, and many others.

-In a similar way to ``napalm.pyeapi_run_commands``, you can pass multiple CLI comamnds to execute and collect their text output.
+In a similar way to ``napalm.pyeapi_run_commands``, you can pass multiple CLI commands to execute and collect their text output.

 As a side note, in order to process that output further you might prefer using the [TextFSM](https://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.textfsm_mod.html)